ProstateBRP/mrigtl_lib/README.md

 ## Building

-The project uses CMake for building:
+The project uses CMake for building both libraries and executable:

 ```bash
 # Create a build directory